stat545ubc-2023/assignment-b4-hotz1/Exercise-2.md

 the `str_flatten` function from `stringr` to create two regular expressions; one which detects a cluster of consecutive lowercase vowels (aeiou) and another which detects a cluster of consecutive lowercase consonants.
-For the sake of consistency, the letter “y” is always treated as a consonant when translating words into Sheep Flemish, even though it is sometimes used to represent a vowel sound in English.
+As mentioned earlier, for the sake of consistency, the letter “y” is always treated as a consonant when translating words into Sheep Flemish, even though it is sometimes used to represent a vowel sound in English.

 ``` r
 # Get all lowercase vowels